pablohenriqueop/pablohenriqueop/README.md

 [![Website](https://img.shields.io/website?label=pablohenrique.dev&style=for-the-badge&url=https%3A%2F%2Fpablohenrique.dev)](https://pablohenrique.dev)

-## I'm a Front-End Developer, Gamer and Drummer
+## I'm a Software Engineer, Gamer and Drummer

 Graduated in Internet Systems, i have experience with development of several digital products using Javascript.
 Currently i work with front-end development and master stack HTML, CSS and JavaScript.
 Passionate about JavaScript, i have knowledge in React, React Native and starting to learn NodeJS.